Zahran Alloush

-Zahran Alloush (زَهْرَان عَلُّوش, 1971 – 25 December 2015) was a Syrian Islamist rebel leader who was the commander of Jaysh al-Islam (Army of Islam), a major component of the Islamic Front, of which he was the military chief, and was described as one of the most powerful rebel leaders in Syria until his death.
-He was killed in a joint Russian and Regime airstrike on 25 December 2015 and was succeeded by Essam al-Buwaydhani as head of Jaysh al-Islam.
+Zahran Alloush (زَهْرَان عَلُّوش, 1971 – 25 December 2015) was a Syrian Islamist rebel leader who was the commander of Jaysh al-Islam (Army of Islam), a major component of the Islamic Front, of which he was the military chief, and was described as one of the most powerful leaders in rebel-held Syria until his death.
+He was killed in a joint Russian and Syrian airstrike on 25 December 2015 and was succeeded by Essam al-Buwaydhani as head of Jaysh al-Islam.

 Early life

-Zahran Alloush was born in Douma, Rif Dimashq, in 1971, and was married to three women.
+Zahran Alloush was born in Douma, Rif Dimashq, in 1971.
 His father was Abdullah Alloush, a scholar and the previous director of Al Assad center for Quran studies in Damascus.
 He joined the faculty of law at Damascus University, and completed a master's degree in Shariah at the Islamic University of Madinah.
 The Syrian Intelligence Palestine Branch arrested him in 2009 on charges of weapons possession.
 He was released from Sednaya Prison in 2011 as part of a general amnesty three months into the Syrian Uprising.